-If you are looking for a getaway that takes you far away from crowds… offers plenty of outdoor activities… works for couples, kids, or multi-generational families… helps you forget your worries… and puts a focus on FUN… Candlelight Forest is calling your name.
+If you are looking for a getaway that takes you far away from crowds… offers plenty of great outdoor activities… works for couples, kids, or multi-generational families… helps you forget your worries… and puts a focus on FUN… Candlelight Forest is calling your name. is a place of unique natural beauty that hearkens back to a time of simple pleasures.
+Check out the 200 acres of this simpler times resort.

 When I first learned about the two treehouses here at Candlelight Forest, I knew we had to stay!
 Both Sophie’s Roost and Le Petit Chateau were available so I picked the Chateau because of its feminine touches.